luis-novoa/calculator/README.md

 Development of a calculator for javascript skills training.
 Task assigned by [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/calculator).
 The result can be seen in [this live webpage](https://luis-novoa.github.io/calculator/).

-Check the video with the overview of the project:

 ![Calculator Preview](./readme-imgs/calc.png)

 ## Built With